 All these things enhance one’s spirituality, and develop feelings of inner peace.

 Outside the month of Ramadan, there are many things which help a Muslim maintain a high level of spirituality.

-Right after Ramadan, a Muslim should be keen on fasting the six days of Shawwal which if observed, a Muslim will get the reward of fasting for a whole year.
+Right after Ramadan, a Muslim should be keen on fasting the six days of Shawwal.
+By observing this fast, a Muslim gets the reward of fasting for a whole year.

 Fasting on the Day of `Arafah absolves the sins for two years: the previous year and the coming year.